SvenBroeckling/phasesix-rulebook/published/magic_en.md

 ### Skills

-With the magic expansion, each character gains two new skills that they can use to act in the magical world.
+With the magic extension, each character gains two new skills that they can use to act in the magical world.

 #### Spell Casting